kmolima/kpi_engine/README.md

 Dependency: [Docker](https://docs.docker.com/engine/install/)

 ### Run the setup script
-To replicate the case study setup please run the script below.
+To replicate the case study setup please run the script below from the home directory of the repository.
 Note: If you need elevated privileges to run docker, please run the script below accordingly (e.g. add ``` sudo ```).